‘The Big Bang Theory’ Spoilers: Jerry O’Connell Cast As Sheldon’s Brother

 According to a March 22 report by TVLine, the news was revealed during a Big Bang Theory panel at PaleyFest on Wednesday night.
 Jerry O’Connell will join the cast as Georgie in the season finale with Laurie Metcalf at his side to reprise her role as Sheldon’s mother, Mary Cooper.

-As many Big Bang Theory viewers know, Sheldon’s older brother, Georgie, was often mentioned on the show, but has never been seen.
+As many Big Bang Theory viewers know, Sheldon’s older brother, Georgie, was often mentioned on the show but has never been seen.
 When the series decided to do a prequel, titled Young Sheldon, 15-year-old actor Montana Jordan was cast in the role, marking the first time that fans had ever seen Georgie in any capacity.
 Now, fans are expecting Jerry O’Connell to deliver some big laughs as the adult version of the character.

 Many Big Bang Theory fans may remember Jerry O’Connell from his roles in films such as Stand By Me, Jerry Maguire, Scream 2, Tom Cats, Mission To Mars, and Kangaroo Jack, as well as his TV appearances on shows such as Crossing Jordan, The Defenders, Mockingbird Lane, and more.